tradecloud/tradecloud-docs-api-v2/order/buyer/receive/README.md

 ### Supplier requests

-* `requests.proposal`: the supplier has proposed a different delivery schedule, prices and charge lines compared to the issued order line.
+* `requests.proposal`: the supplier has proposed a different delivery schedule, prices and/or charge lines compared to the issued order line.
 * `requests.reopenRequest`: the supplier requests to reopen the confirmed order line.
-The supplier has requested a different delivery schedule, prices and charge lines compared to the confirmed order line.
+The supplier has requested a different delivery schedule, prices and/or charge lines compared to the confirmed order line.
 * `deliverySchedule`: requested alternative delivery schedule, see below
 * `prices`: requested alternative prices, see below
 * `chargeLines`: requested alternative charge lines, see below